iStockphoto.com / jewhyte

 The Calgary Midwinter Blues Fest takes place over 6 days in late February in venues throughout Calgary.
 The event features concerts by national blues performers; dance parties; and the Singing the Blues Vocal Camp, a workshop for aspiring singers.

 Afrikadey! celebrates African culture through traditional and contemporary music, crafts, food and special scheduled events.
 Venues for the popular May event are found throughout the area, with festivities concluding at Prince's Island Park with an all-day music festival.
-Calgary International Children's Festival , which begins the third Wednesday in May and continues for 4 days, draws performers from such locales as Peru, Germany, Russia and Zimbabwe.
-The festival's many offerings include music, puppetry, dance and storytelling.
+Calgary International Children's Festival draws performers from such locales as Peru, Germany, Russia and Zimbabwe.
+The 4-day festival's many offerings include music, puppetry, dance and storytelling.
 Also in late May, the Lilac Festival at 4th Street features a parade and concerts—along with tons of vendors hawking artisan crafts.

 Despite a focus on the modern oil and gas industry, Calgary citizens recall their past with the Calgary Stampede , held in July.
 This 10-day Wild West exhibition features a rodeo, chuck wagon races, livestock shows, beach-themed attractions, educational displays, shopping, extreme sports events and a midway.
 Parades, fireworks, street dancing, pancake breakfasts and other activities create a carnival-like atmosphere.
 Families enjoy the cultural and musical events that take place during the Calgary Folk Music Festival , held over 4 days in late July.